Questions and answers about your solar energy system

 It’s simple—tell your neighbors, friends, and family in both Washington and Oregon about us.
 Make sure they mention your name when they contact us.
-If they get a system, you both get a cash bonus of up to $500 ($100 per kW of their system size) after their project is complete.
+If they get a system, you both get a cash bonus of $500 after their project is complete.

 Production depends on a number of factors.

-While it would seem obvious that hot, sunny summer days would result in the most production, that isn’t the case.
+While it would seem obvious that hot, sunny summer days would result in the most production, that isn’t always the case.
 In the summer months, the sun is directly overhead, which isn’t always an optimal angle for production.
 Additionally, solar panels operate more efficiently at cooler temperatures.
-For these reasons, PV systems typically have their best days in April and May when the sun is angled better to pitched roofs and the weather is relatively cool.
+For these reasons, some PV systems have their best days in May and September when the sun is angled better to pitched roofs and the weather is relatively cool.

 It depends.
 If you live in an area with frequent power outages or want to be prepared in case of an earthquake, you may want to consider investing in a battery-backup solar system.